flutter/website/src/docs/development/data-and-backend/state-mgmt/options.md

 ---
+title: List of state management approaches
+prev:
-title: State management
+  title: Simple app state management
-description: How to structure an app to manage the state of the data flowing through it.
+  path: /docs/development/data-and-backend/state-mgmt/simple
 ---

-"How do I best manage the state of the UI controls in a medium-to-large Flutter app?" is a question we often hear.
-This is an complex topic with strong, and differing, opinions.
+State management is a complex topic.
+If you feel that some of your questions haven't been answered, or that the approach described on these pages is not viable for your use cases, you are probably right.

-Until we provide more docs/examples, learn more at the following links, some of which have been contributed by the Flutter community:
+Learn more at the following links, many of which have been contributed by the Flutter community:

 ## General overview